Posterno/posterno/readme.txt

 = 0.9.2 Open beta release =

+- Tweak: load gallery images from the new storage method.
 - Tweak: Set a default of max 2 uploadable images for the listings gallery field on install.
 - Tweak: validated amount of submitted images for the gallery field during form submission instead of validation.
 - Tweak: gallery field has been changed to a repeatable field.